Triangle of the Sun: Acapulco

-Acapulco was the first tourist destination in México which was released worldwide.
+Acapulco was the first tourist destination in Mexico which was released worldwide.
 And now the fate that has the biggest number of tourists in the state.
 In addition to being an important port of trade in the New Spain, is currently one of the earliest and most important ports in Mexico as a scale for shipping and intersection of lines running between Panama and San Francisco.
 Acapulco became his world famous in 1950, being visited mainly by Hollywood stars, now Acapulco is still famous for its nightlife and still attracts many vacationers, although most are national, becoming one of Mexico tourist destinations most important along with Cancun and Mexico City.

 Ixtapa

-Ixtapa is a beach resort offers a variety of hotels, there are over 5,000 hotel rooms available for tourists Ixtapa.
+Ixtapa is a beach resort offers a variety of hotels, there are over 5,000 hotel rooms available for tourists in Ixtapa.
 This resort is a tourist development planned by the government that included a hotel zone, shopping areas and new housing areas especially to attract international tourists.